agenium-scale/boost.simd/doc/main.md

 @snippet addvector.cpp avx-simd-loop

 Both of these processor are manufactured by Intel yet two different versions of the code are required to get the best performance possible from the processors.
-Imagine the complication of moving to another manufacturer's processor!
-Take for example ARM processors, which are found in most smartphones.
-Development for a smart phone is much more difficult than for a desktop PC as you have significantly less processing power to play with as well as limited battery life to consider.
-Software performance is even more important in such a difficult environment!
-Thankfully the **Boost.SIMD** development team has been thinking about you so **Boost.SIMD** is designed to seamlessly integrate into any mobile development environment.

-Let's try re-write this same simple loop for a smartphone with a `NEON` equipped processorprocessor:
+Imagine the complication of moving to another manufacturer's processor, for example IBM.
+Let's try re-write this same simple loop for a `VMX` equipped processor:

-@snippet addvector.cpp arm-simd-loop
+@snippet addvector.cpp vmx-simd-loop

 This is quicky getting complicated and annoying.
 Wouldn't life be much easier if someone else took care of this mess?
 Imagine being able to write one version of your code, which has optimal performance across all architectures, compilers and operating systems?
 Imagine not having to worry about re-writing your code for each new processor released?